This Japanese apple is a descendant of the Golden Delicious. It is large, spicy, crisp & juicy. Excellent all-purpose apple.

 Various sources say this is the Crispin apple by another name.

 The flesh is firm, creamy light-yellow-green, juicy, and crunchy.
 The flavor is mild and light, with a sweet-tart mix that is balanced but not very vivid.
-Faint notes of ginger and spice, perhaps vanilla.
+There are faint notes of ginger and spice, and perhaps vanilla.
 There is a some pleasing astringency after the finish.

 Mutsu is a fun apple to eat because of its heft, juice, and crunch.
 The flavor is not simple, but some might find it a little washed out.

 Where some apples taste like cider, Mutsu's refreshing lightness is more like a cool glass of water with an apple tang.